nens/cookiecutter-djangosite-template/{{cookiecutter.project_slug}}/README.rst

 General usage::

-  $ ansible-playbook --inventory ansible/staging_inventory ansible/deploy.yml
+  $ ansible-playbook -i ansible/staging_inventory ansible/deploy.yml

 Only needed for the initial install or when the nginx config has been changed and so::

-  $ ansible-playbook --inventory ansible/staging_inventory ansible/provision.yml
+  $ ansible-playbook -i ansible/staging_inventory ansible/provision.yml

 If you don't have an ssh key set up, add ``-k`` to log in. ``-K`` asks for a sudo password if it isn't set up as passwordless.